Charles Walker (British politician): Criticisms of COVID-19 lockdown restrictions: 2020–2021

 In response to the Johnson government's attempt to control COVID-19 through a three tier system, Walker said in October 2020 that the government seemed to think it could "abolish death".
 He also accused the government's Scientific Advisory Group for Emergencies of choosing to "ramp up" the "fear factor" regarding the disease.
 Regarding the second tier regulations in November, Walker said "As we drift further into an authoritarian coercive state, the only legal mechanism left open to me is to vote against that legislation.
 The people of this country will never, ever forgive the political class for criminalising parents seeing children."

 In November 2020, Walker called police officers a "disgrace" for enforcing government laws surrounding COVID-19 by arresting a 72-year-old woman who was "peacefully protesting" and who was charged under the Coronavirus Act.
 At the time, Walker called for the Constitution of the United Kingdom to be codified into a single written document (it is currently uncodified) to prevent further curbs on civil liberties.

 On 25 March 2021, following a debate on the six-month extension of emergency powers during the COVID-19 lockdown, Walker made a widely reported speech in which he said:

 The speech was described as "surreal" by The Guardian, "bizarre" by The Independent, "astonishing" by Yahoo, and "odd" by indy100.

 On 18 April 2021, Walker published an op-ed in The Daily Telegraph in which he stated his concern about the rumoured COVID vaccine passports, specifically by drawing parallels to other public health concerns not managed in the same way, such as obesity.

 Retirement from the House of Commons: 2022–present

-On 1 February 2022, Walker announced he would be standing down at the next general election, saying there had been "a lot of grief and pain" in the country which had meant politics had become a "pretty toxic environment".
+On 1 February 2022, Walker announced he would be standing down at the 2024 general election, saying there had been "a lot of grief and pain" in the country which had meant politics had become a "pretty toxic environment".

 Walker endorsed Penny Mordaunt during the July 2022 Conservative Party leadership election.
 He became the fifth Conservative MP to publicly call for the Prime Minister Liz Truss to resign.
 During the government crisis on 19 October 2022, Walker called the Truss ministry "a shambles and a disgrace... utterly appalling", commenting of its supporters that he had "had enough of talentless people" for whom "it’s in their own personal interest to achieve a ministerial position".